JonasScholl/jonasscholl/README.md

 <br />
 <br />

-## 💬 Ask me about anything related to these topics
+## 💬 Ask me anything related to these topics

 I'm proficient in DevOps, Cloud Technologies, Python, TypeScript and Software Architecture and happy to answer questions or do research if I'm clueless.